 Student Behavior: This is college, and I view you as an adult.
 Please act like one.
-Be courteous, be respectful, think before you act.
-Please turn off your cell phones.
-Please do not text message during class.
-Please do not read the paper during class.
-Please do not email or surf the web.
+Be courteous, be respectful, think before you speak.
 Do not disrupt class.
-Do not sleep!!
-Please stay seated until class is dismissed.
-If you are disruptive during class, you will be asked to leave.
-If you are continuously disruptive, you will be dropped from the class.
+If you are disruptive with your online responses or comments, you may be dropped from the class.